 5# San Andres, Providencia, and Santa Catalina: Little Paradises

 San Andres, Providencia, and Santa Catalina are three beautiful Colombian Caribbean Coast islands in front of Nicaragua.
-Surprisingly, its inhabitants are English-speakers because these islands were England’s property.
+Surprisingly, its inhabitants are English speakers because these islands were England’s property.

 At San Andres, the time concept doesn’t exist.
 While here, all you have to do is explore- forget about time.
 This luxury tourist place features buildings, resorts, and swimming pools everywhere.
 Amazingly, everything on this island is duty-free.
 Therefore, don’t leave without shopping here.

 Providencia is the most beautiful island.
 Immediately you step on the dock, the vibe changes to Rastafari.
 Reggae music is the trend here.
 It’s not easy to get into this unspoiled island paradise.
 In fact, there are few tourists here.
-The crystal-clear blue beach made of five colors is all yours.
+The crystal-clear blue sea made of five colors is all yours.

 To get the best picture of the island, you can go to the top of El Pico.
 It provides a better view, leaving you to admire the beautiful scenery.